 Our work on the structure and mechanism of each of these transporters and channels has historically used techniques of membrane protein biochemistry, multiple types of spectroscopy, electrophysiology, and molecular biology.
 As more atomic level structures of transport proteins have become available over the past 10-15 years, we have moved primarily to using molecular dynamics simulations of these transporters as a tool to elucidate dynamic mechanistic details.
 These details are not usually captured by static protein structures and are often inaccessible to direct experimental measurement.

-We welcome Yi Shi to the lab as a new graduate student.
+We are happy to welcome Charlie Hoying (Loyola Marymount University) to the lab as a new graduate student.